Six Guidelines for Achieving Operational Excellence in Difficult Times

 - Defining and aligning all revenue cycle goals to improve collections, reduce aged A/R, increase coding quality, and shorten turnaround times

-Wing was also impressed with how involved Conifer’s senior leadership was in the relationship.
+The CFO was also impressed with how involved Conifer’s senior leadership was in the relationship.
 “Involvement with senior leadership was really impressive,” he says.
 “It gave us a level of comfort.”

 The Journey Forward